carloseguevara/carloseguevara/README.md

 ## I'm data scientist, and Data Engineer
 - I'm currently working on a Stripe's API for [R](https://github.com/carloseguevara/stripeGet) and Python
-- I'm currently learning about
+- I'm currently learning about patterns and good practices for deployment backend systems.
+- This year 2021 I want to launch my blog about Data World, to help other people get started.

+### Connect with me:

 <!--
 **carloseguevara/carloseguevara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.